aws-neuron/aws-neuron-sdk/frameworks/jax/index.rst

 JAX Neuron (beta)
 =================

-JAX NeuronX is a software package containing Neuron-specific JAX features, such as the Neuron NKI JAX interface.
+JAX Neuron is a software package containing Neuron-specific JAX features, such as the Neuron NKI JAX interface.
 It also serves as a meta-package for providing a tested combination of the ``jax-neuronx``, ``jax``, ``jaxlib``, ``libneuronxla`` , and ``neuronx-cc`` packages.